Kat632/MS1-Rapier-Marketing/README.md

 Google Fonts

     Google fonts are used throughout the project to import the Libre Baskerville and Cabin fonts.

-GitHub

-    GithHub is the hosting site used to store the source code for the Website and Git Pages is used for the deployment of the live site.

-Git

-    Git is used as version control software to commit and push code to the GitHub repository where the source code is stored.

 Google Chrome Developer Tools